adarwoo/ulogger/README.md

  * Line of the statement
  * Text associate with the trace
  * Type of the data attached to the text - size, type, sign etc. (no need to put formatters)
+ * Double buffering - 1 for each ULog - 1 for sending over the UART
+ * The second buffer is filled only when the reactor is idle

 The meta information is added in the elf file in a non-mapped segment called .logs.
 This takes 0 flash.
 When the trace is sent out, only the ID of the log and the raw data are sent with 2 extra characters for framing.
 (COBS Framing).